TRUST IN TURBULENCE

 He never changes.
 He never shifts.
 He never turns.
 And when we learn to trust in this reality, our faith becomes more than a concept.
 It becomes a decision.
 It becomes a conviction empowering us to trust in what is true, even when what we see or feel may seem uncertain.

-So here’s my advice. in seasons of turbulence, don’t interpret God’s power or promises through your temporal situations.
+So, wherever this note finds you today, I simply want to encourage you: hold steady.
+Don’t measure God’s faithfulness by what you feel in the moment.
+Measure it by what He has already spoken in His Word.
+In seasons of turbulence, don’t interpret God’s power or promises through your temporal situations.
 Instead, interpret your situations through the unchanging nature of God.
 Because:

 — He is still present.